 But when parents and kids have so many things to take care of before school starts, vaccines are often pushed back or ignored entirely, and that’s a dangerous procrastination.
 Vaccines not only protect your child, but they help protect the entire community your child is in, because if your child is immune from these diseases, they cannot contract and spread it either.
 With the news filled with Ebola concerns the issue of vaccinations for preventable diseases is also becoming a very popular topic.

 So get your kids into their pediatrician this month before school gears up.
 And if your kids are among the many who are scared of shots and doctors, consider ways to make the experience as fun and painless as possible.
 Bring your children’s favorite portable games with you to play in the car and at the doctor’s office while you wait.
 Distract them during the actual doctor visit with questions about your children’s favorite things, whatever they may be.
-Or perhaps pin on a guardian angel pin before they go in, as a way to protect them and make them feel more brave.
+Or perhaps pin on a guardian angel pin before they go in, as a way to make them feel braver.